steverozen/Misc-PCAWG7-code/README.md

 # Misc-PCAWG7-code

-Miscellaneous code from "The Repertoire of Mutational Signatures in Human Cancer, https://www.nature.com/articles/s41586-020-1943-3
+Code for plotting mutational signature attribtions and mutation loads from "The Repertoire of Mutational Signatures in Human Cancer, https://www.nature.com/articles/s41586-020-1943-3

 GPL-3 license